state-of-the-art/BlendNet/README.md

 ## Usage

-Please check out the wiki page: [Wiki](https://github.com/state-of-the-art/BlendNet/wiki)
+Please check out the wiki page: [Wiki](https://github.com/state-of-the-art/BlendNet/wiki) - it contains more information about how to setup each supported provider and some useful details.

 ## Requirements